shawnmckinney/role-engineering-sample/README.md

 In a standard RBAC setting the web app could provide a drop-down control where the user gets to choose active role.
 This would allow user to choose between performing as a Buyer or Seller on a given session.

-To see learn how this can be done, check out: [apache-fortress-demo](https://github.com/shawnmckinney/apache-fortress-demo)
+To see how this can be done, check out: [apache-fortress-demo](https://github.com/shawnmckinney/apache-fortress-demo)

 ## Test the role engineering sample